mattharrison/Tiny-ES6-Notebook/README.md

 > How arrogant.
 Why the *#$? would anyone buy this for schools?
 This is not an educational tool at all.
 Merely a reference for stuff *you personally* thought you may find useful. - Reddit Commentator

+> that is a good tiny reference book for Javascript - Sebastien

 Waiting for your tweets or comments